-Brachial plexus injuries can be alarming, and especially when the injury occurs to a baby in birth, it can be jarring to family members.
+Brachial plexus injuries can be alarming, especially when the injury occurs to a baby in birth.
 These injuries can be difficult to treat and can present long-term challenges in the life of a child.
-There are precautions taken to try to prevent such injuries, but sometimes mistakes occur that lead to unintended consequences such as these.
+There are precautions that can be taken in an attempt to prevent such injuries, but sometimes mistakes occur that lead to unintended consequences.
 In the rare cases that they do occur, it is almost always as a result of a doctor or hospital’s negligence.
-If you feel there is substantial cause to believe that your doctor or hospital is responsible for your brachial plexus injury, you may be entitled to compensation.
+If you feel there is substantial reason to believe that your doctor or hospital is responsible for your brachial plexus injury, you may be entitled to compensation.

 Why You Need a Lawyer

-Why Choose Us
+Why Choose Us?

 Cases We Handle

 The cases that typically call for tools to be used, such as the vacuum or forceps, could be a breech birth or an instance of the monitors indicating fetal distress.
-If the doctors or other medical staff don’t use great care with the tools assisting with the extraction of the baby, the baby’s skull as well as the nerves in its neck, shoulder and arm risk being injured.
+If the doctors or other medical staff don’t use great care with the tools assisting with the extraction of the baby, the baby’s skull as well as the nerves in its neck, shoulder, and arm risk being injured.
 In many cases, the medical staff has the ability to anticipate potential risks by simply paying close attention to the health and status of the baby, as well as by using the ultrasound to locate the baby’s position in the womb.